 What is the main hazard related to industrial wastewater?

 In addition to the fact that we lose the metals as raw material, there are several hazards related to wastewater.
 One example is the accident that occurred at the Animas River near Durango, Colorado.
 11000 m3 of contaminated wastewater was accidentally released from the nearby abandoned Gold King mine in August 2015 and flowed into the Animus and San Juan Rivers.
 The wastewater contained high concentrations of arsenic (As), Pb, and other heavy metals.
-Besides, in some industrial nations, most notably in China, loose environmental regulations and inadequate controls have led to a serious pollution of natural water and soil because wastewater is introduced without purification in surface water.
-For example, the area around the Lake Taihu, the third biggest lake in China, is one of the fastest growing regions.
+Besides, in some industrial nations, most notably in China, loose environmental regulations and inadequate controls have led to serious pollution of natural water and soil because wastewater is introduced without purification in surface water.
+For example, the area around Lake Taihu, the third biggest lake in China, is one of the fastest-growing regions.
 Its water serves as a drink water source for about 10 million people, however, industrial and agricultural input pollute the lake with heavy metals.
 Some heavy metals are toxic for humans and animals as they can damage cells and organ functions.
 For example, Cd is already carcinogenic at low concentrations and if assumed regularly, it can cause the Itai – Itai disease responsible for bones’ softening and kidneys’ failure.